EPM-RD-NETLAB/C-/M1. Introduction to the C# Language and the .NET Framework/Readme.md

 - *build a strong name assembly*;
 - *add and remove assemblies from GAC*;
 - *use ILDASM, JetBrains dotPeek tools to analyze the contents of assemblies*.
 1. Create a multi-file assembly.
-Assign an assembly to the strong name and place it in the GAC.
+Assign a strong name to the assembly and place it in the GAC.
 Analyze the resulting assembly using ILDASM, JetBrains dotPeek.